Highways licences and permits

 - Roundabout sponsorship

-A skip licence is required if the skip is to be placed on the public highway, which is applied for by skip companies registered with Norfolk County Council.
-Once registered a skip company may apply for a skip licence using the Skip licence application form.
+A skip licence is required if the skip is to be placed on the public highway, which is applied for by skip companies registered with us.
+Once registered a skip company may apply for a skip licence using the skip licence application form.
 This needs to be completed every time a skip(s) needs to be placed on the public highway (verge, path, or road) and is a statutory requirement.

 A licence is not required if the skip is to be placed within your property.